amabdulr/CNWG/17-Branding, Trademarks, Domain Names, and IP Addresses.md

 5. **Trademarks:**
  - Use trademarks as adjectives followed by a noun.
  - Maintain original form and capitalization of trademarks.
- - Do not provide suggestions for release numbers such as "Cisco SD-WAN Validator Release 20.6.1".
+ - Do not provide suggestions for release numbers.
+Do not review anything like "Cisco SD-WAN Validator Release 20.6.1".

 6. **Domain Names:**
  - Top level domain (TLD) name ".example" as per RFC 2606 is recommended for use in technical content.